ungoogled-software/ungoogled-chromium-wiki/faq.md

 ### Installing the CRX file

+There are several methods to install CRX file:

 1. **Always install extension MIME type requests**

     Change the flag `chrome://flags/#extension-mime-request-handling` to `Always prompt for install`.
 Then when using the CRX URL from the omnibox or the custom search engine, the browser will prompt for installation.